New life in the 1974 Aberfeldy Group Manifesto

 The Living Field has supported local crop landraces and traditional varieties.
 We have grown them, saved their seed, used their products to make food, promoted them on open days and shared them with growers and gardeners.

 Grains are the staple diet of any settled population.
 Neolithic ancestors brought them to these islands thousands of years ago.
-People have sustained themselves on locally grown grain crops such as oats, wheat and barley and di so in Scotland through the 1800s.
+People sustained themselves on locally grown grain crops such as oats, wheat and barley through the Bronze and Iron Ages, the Roman Occupation, the Pictish civilisation, the Monastic expansion, and up to the agricultural improvements of the 1700s and 1800s.
+In the mid 1800s, an Edinburgh-based seed company made a major collection of named varieties and landraces for the Great Exhibition in London [1].
+Yet most of those landraces had been lost by the early 1900s.

 So it is specially good to hear the continued and growing interest in projects like Common Grains [2] and Seed Sovereignty [3].
 They operate outside the conventional channels of crop varietal breeding and depend on local and often unfunded commitment for their success.
 Here we pass on some recent news and upcoming events from both projects – with images of the Living Field‘s cereal landraces and some old methods of grinding and milling grain.